 Adams Electric is one of about 1,000 rural electric cooperatives in the United States.
 The ultimate control of the organization is through a board of directors elected by the Members of the Cooperative.

 The main office of Adams Electric Cooperative is located in Camp Point on Highway 24.
 Jim Thompson is the general manager of Adams Electric Cooperative.
-Roger Busen is the president of the Adams Electric Board.
+Roger Busen, our most recent board president, retired and a new president will be seated at the September board meeting.
 Adams Electric operates off the principle of providing its members with high quality service at reasonable rates.

 Adams Electric Cooperative’s mission is to strive to exceed our members’ expectations by providing safe, reliable and affordable electric service in a cooperative and environmentally responsible manner.

 Adams Electric Cooperative’s vision is to be the area’s preferred electricity provider by utilizing the latest resources and technology to provide exceptional and affordable service to our members.

 Adams Electric Cooperative values an environment where employees and directors share responsibility for the success of the Cooperative, we have high expectations for each other, employees provide excellent member service, and decisions are driven for the benefit of the membership.